-17. Calls upon parliaments to spare no effort to end female genital mutilation/cutting (FGM/C) within a generation;
+- 15. Calls upon parliaments to spare no effort to end female genital mutilation/cutting (FGM/C) within a generation and - 16.
+Recommends that strategies for the abandonment of FGM/C be developed within the wider context of the promotion of human rights, the right to and development and the reduction of poverty; - 17.
+Calls upon parliaments to work with civil society, traditional chiefs and religious leaders, women's and youth movements and governments to ensure complementarity in working towards the abandonment of FGM/C; - 18.
+Calls upon States that have not yet done so to consider adopting legislation outlawing FGM/C and to encourage the development of alternative rites to this practice;

-- 18. Recommends that strategies for the abandonment of FGM/C be developed within the wider context of the promotion of human rights, the right to and development and the reduction of poverty; - 19.
-Calls upon parliaments to work with civil society, traditional chiefs and religious leaders, women's and youth movements and governments to ensure complementarity in working towards the abandonment of FGM/C; and together with governments, to take measures to raise awareness about the issue; - 20.
-Calls upon States that have not yet done so to consider adopting legislation outlawing FGM/C and to encourage the development of alternative rites to this practice; - 21.
-Calls upon parliaments to take note of the Final Declaration adopted by the African regional parliamentary conference, Violence against Women: Abandoning female genital mutilation, the role of national parliaments, held in Dakar in December 2005, and to take all necessary measures for its dissemination and implementation;
+19. Calls upon parliaments to take note of the Final Declaration adopted by the African regional parliamentary conference, Violence against Women: Abandoning female genital mutilation, the role of national parliaments, held in Dakar in December 2005, and to take all necessary measures for its dissemination and implementation;